zadean/xqerl/README.md

 This is a currently a draft/proof-of-concept.
 Please don't try to use it for "real" computing (yet)!

-It is passing 98.7% its (~29k) test cases.
+It is passing 98.7% its ~29k test cases.
+2.1k cases are skipped.
 The failing tests are mainly from features that have not been fully implemented.

 ### Features it has: